amphoradata/python-sdk/src/sdk/docs/AmphoraeApi.md

 id = 'id_example' # str | Amphora Id.

 try:
-    # Get's the 'for all' rule, if it exists, else an empty 200.
+    # Gets the 'for all' rule, if it exists, else an empty 200.
     api_response = api_instance.amphorae_access_controls_get_for_all_rule(id)
     pprint(api_response)
 except ApiException as e: